torstein-vik/multfuncs-db/README.md

 ## Copyright

-This framework is and will remain completely open source, under the GNU General Public License version 3+:
+This article is open source, under the GNU General Public License version 3+:

     Copyright (C) 2017, Torstein Vik and contributors.